 Residual Haunting: Some suggest a residual haunting, where the castle’s violent history—sieges, executions—imprints psychic energy, replaying Janet’s or another victim’s final moments.

-Cursed Soul: A folk tale posits a curse tied to a Maxwell betrayal, binding the Green Lady to the castle until atonement is made, possibly linked to a hidden child.
+Cursed Soul: A folk tale claims a curse tied to a Maxwell betrayal, binding the Green Lady to the castle until atonement is made, possibly linked to a hidden child.

 Rational Explanations

-Misidentification: Skeptics, like historian Dr. John Baxter in a 2005 Dumfries Historical Review article, suggest misidentification of mist, reflections, or costumed visitors as the Green Lady, amplified by the castle’s haunted reputation.
+Misidentification: Skeptics, such as historian Dr. John Baxter in a 2005 Dumfries Historical Review article, suggest that mist, reflections, or costumed visitors were misidentified as the Green Lady, a claim amplified by the castle’s haunted reputation.

 Structural Factors: Geologist Dr. Alan Murray, in a 2015 Scottish Heritage report, noted underground water beneath the castle creates vibrations or humming, mistaken for whispers or music.